onurrs/My-Processing-Projects/README.md

 - **Function Visualizer**: Visualizations of functions on a coordinate plane.

 Feel free to explore the repository and try out different projects to gain a better understanding of the algorithms and their visual representations.

-## Contributing
-Contributions are welcome to enhance this repository and explore additional algorithmic problems or visualizations.
-If you would like to contribute, please follow the guidelines outlined in [CONTRIBUTING.md](CONTRIBUTING.md).

 ## License
 This project is licensed under the [MIT License](LICENSE).
 You are free to modify and distribute the code for personal and commercial use.